 he wanted to have happen.
 I think he wrote to a point, and then lacked any inspiration about "what

 happens next".
 The second half of the novel is aimless and unsuspenseful.
 I know that in really life

 many things don't work out neatly, all questions are not answered, but this is a novel, not real

 life, and it isn't fun for the reader to be taken partaway along a ride and then dropped off with

 out a good finish.
 I think there is an implicit contract between writer and reader that there will be

 climax and much will be explained, and at least somethings will be resolved.
+An author is expected to tell a complete story.
 But the second

 half of Clade simply meanders along, uncertain about what story it is telling.
 Too bad.
 Budz has